Instrumental Music Program (Band)

 Parent Support Groups - BSIMA

-The Brandon Schools Instrumental Music Association (BSIMA) is the parent support group for the band programs in the city of Brandon.
-The BSIMA will support the Brandon School Division's instrumental music programs by endeavouring to provide educational opportunities and access to instruments of good quality.
+The Brandon Schools Instrumental Music Association (BSIMA) is a parent support group for the band programs in the City of Brandon.
+All students in Grade 7 and 8 have the opportunity to rent a band instrument through BSIMA.
+Students in Grades 9 through 12 who play the larger, more expensive instruments can continue to rent an instrument as well.
+The BSIMA will: support the Brandon School Division's instrumental music programs by endeavouring to provide educational opportunities and access to instruments of good quality.
 The BSIMA will also advocate for, and promote public awareness of, the instrumental music programs in our schools.
-Additional information on BSIMA may be found at www.bsima.ca
+Additional information on BSIMA may be found at www.bsima.ca.

 School Level Parent Support

 Each Band Program has its own parent executive.
-Each parent executive has 2 elected members who sit on the BSIMA Board to ensure that the programs are represented on the BSIMA Board.
+Each parent executive has two elected members who sit on the BSIMA Board to ensure that the programs are represented on the BSIMA Board.
+Please contact your school directly for contact information.